Hello, I would like to ask for information on ginseng extraction.

 - How much do I actually have a concentrated tincture?
 It does not mean me to compare it and how it is comparable to what is being bought on the market.
 Tin cure has a relatively dense yellow color after extraction.

-- Are some substances scattered due to long-term heating, or at what time?
-I tried to reuse the finished tincture again to extract another 30g (I knew the solvent is being recycled) of ginseng.
+- Will some substances be broken down by long-term heating, or at what time?
+I tried to reuse the finished tincture again to extract another 30g (I knew the solvent was recycled) of ginseng.
 The resultant product was already brown in color, and a fairly difficult sedimentation sticks to the walls of the flask.
-Known subjectively described a tinnitus feeling of a minor effect.
+The known person subjectively described such a tincture as a feeling of minor effect.

 - Is it real to create a greater concentration of tincture, or does it make sense?
 I saw syrupy concentrates on the chest

-In conclusion, I would like to write that I do not enjoy full-fledged high school knowledge of chemistry, it's just my hobby since my childhood.
-But there's no problem learning something.
-At twenty-six years, it's easy to cling to my head.
+Finally, I would like to write that I do not have full-fledged high school knowledge of chemistry, it's just my hobby since my childhood.
+But there is no problem learning something.
+At twenty-six years it's easy to climb my head.
 I do not know anyone with the necessary knowledge about the ginseng-owning extractor.

 Sincerely, Martin R.

 I have a weakness for the laboratory glass, and your extractor looks right in the textbook ...
-When I wrote about the extraction of ginseng drugs on Soxhlet's extractor , I did not expect to find so many real professionals interested in professional methods.
+When I wrote about the extraction of ginseng drugs on Soxhlet's extractor , I did not think there were so many real professionals interested in professional methods.